JanCastillo/concurso_temporada/README.md

-These are the base files to run the contest results website
+These are the base files to run the contest results website for SSS